 Rambo: First Blood Part 2 (1985) - Review

-Originally published November, 2015.
+Originally published November 2015

-I first saw Rambo: First Blood Part 2 as a kid on TV, where most of the violence was toned down or off screen.
+I first saw Rambo: First Blood Part 2 as a kid on TV, where most of the violence was toned down or off-screen.
 I was certainly entertained by it like any little boy who was into explosions and action.
 Hell, I even liked Last Action Hero unironically back then.
 When I got a little older and snobbier, I watched it in a marathon of Rambo movies and realized how good the original First Blood was.
-After that I pretty much disregarded the other 2 testosterone-driven action films as "trash."
+After that, I pretty much disregarded the other 2 testosterone-driven action films as "trash."

-I've since developed the taste for "bad" movies and have learned to forgive shitty sequels to classic films so long as they, at the very least, entertain.
+I've since developed a taste for "bad" movies and have learned to forgive shitty sequels to classic films so long as they, at the very least, entertain.
 Having just watched it again recently I can safely say Rambo: First Blood Part 2 does that in spades.

 Dwm-2015-10-11-14-56-08-32-1024x445.png